PCW Memorandum Circular No. 2022-03:Preparation and Online Submission of Fiscal Year (FY) 2023 Gender and Development (GAD) Plans and Budgets

 3.1.12.
 Philippine Center for Postharvest Development and Mechanization

 3.2.
-The submission, review and endorsement of FY 2022 GPBs of pilot agencies shall be coursed through the GMMS Version 3 following the submission schedule in Section 4.0.
+The submission, review and endorsement of FY 2023 GPBs of pilot agencies shall be coursed through the GMMS Version 3 in this URL: following the submission schedule in Section 4.0.

 3.3.
 Pilot agencies may still access their user accounts in the GMMS Version 2 to view their previous GPB and GAD AR documents.

 3.4.
-Agencies shall register their GMMS Version 3 system users – GMMS Focal Person/s, Budget Officer/s, and encoder/s (optional).
-The GMMS Version 3 User Registration Form can be downloaded here.
+Agencies shall register their GMMS Version 3 system users – GMMS Focal Person/s, Budget Officer/s, and encoder/s (optional), following Section 2.2 of this Circular.

 4.0 Deadline for GPB Submission through the GMMS Version 2 or 3